larryswinger/foilhat.party/README.md

-**On 9/11, we will wear foil hats to raise awareness about the shortcomings of the official narrative and what the implications are.
-We will share pictures on social media.
-Skeptics can recognize each other on the street.**
+**On 9/11, truth seekers unify!
+We will wear foil hats to raise awareness about the shortcomings of the official narrative and the profound implications, including a perpetual global war on "terror".**

 We are proud freethinkers.